 Two large mezzanines have been created on either side of the barn.
 To one side the space comprises a family games come study area on the balcony, which leads to two bedrooms, one en-suite, and a large bathroom.
 Across on the opposite mezzanine the couple enjoy a large master bedroom and en-suite connected from a balcony landing which looks over the barns lower level.

 “While it looks like the upper level is supported by some of the original beam work this was all constructed with a serious amount of steel.
 What was key to my design vision was that the mezzanine structure and the new stairs were contemporary but simple in design so your focus remains on the original barn elements.
-Where the new steel columns are exposed, rather than plaster these in I decided to leave them exposed, just like the original oak beams, so the old oak is juxtaposition against 21st century steel.
+Where the new steel columns are exposed, rather than plaster these in I decided to leave them exposed, just like the original oak beams, so the old oak is a juxtaposition against 21st-century steel.

 “I chose open step glass stairs, which would typically be a focal feature in many homes, as a contemporary and almost barely there style so the beams are where your eye is drawn – I really wanted the original oak frame to be the star of the show and quite rightly given the history of the barn.